mbrandonw/presentations/2024-03-22-macros/presentation.md

 ^ If we expand the macro in Xcode we will see everything it adds.

-^ In essense it works by swapping out the stored property of `count` for a computed property and underscored stored property. this allows the class to tell the observation framework whenever the property is accessed and mutated so that it can notify any listeners that changes have happened.
+^ In essence it works by swapping out the stored property of `count` for a computed property and underscored stored property. this allows the class to tell the observation framework whenever the property is accessed and mutated so that it can notify any listeners that changes have happened.

 ^ the macro also adds some other properties and methods

 ^ as well as extends the class to conform to the `Observable` protocol.

 ^ This is quite a bit of code that is generated for us by the macro.
-It would be a bummer if we had to maintain all of this code ourselves, and it pays of even more as the class becomes more complex.
+It would be a bummer if we had to maintain all of this code ourselves, and it pays off even more as the class becomes more complex.

 ---